cw: violence, blades, persecution, body control, body horror

 The paint might mist his face, his eyelashes blinking away motes as he transmuted his soul to the halls.
 The inner anguish of his tormenting purpose.

 The other Recyclers would feel things too, standing there, holding vape-smokes.
-Maybe one would be tuning his halo, have glitches with its glow.
+Maybe one would be tuning his auric halo, have glitches with its glow.
 Probability would have it be one.
 One tuning, one tagging, and the others vape-smoking.
 Chemtrails they engineered, or their God engineered, or whoever.
 Chemtrails making them feel real good about vanishing Andros.

 For morality, their spirituality, their divine voice.
 Whatever their reason.